Short URL for this page:

 "Yorktown arrived Baler, April 11, and communicated with insurgent post at mouth of river, town invisible.
 Insurgents stated that fifty Spanish soldiers, three Spanish officers, two priests still held church; flashed searchlights, hoping Spaniards might communicate, without success.
 To locate town and church, Ensign Standley suggested and volunteered to ascend wooded mountain at mouth of river.
 Lieutenant Gillmore went with cutter armed with Colt to land Ensign Standley and Lysaght, quartermaster third class, before daylight April 12, and then take soundings at mouth of river while waiting for Ensign Standley, but Gillmore went up river, and Ensign Standley came on board in another boat at 8 P.M.
 Ensign Standley reported musketry fire, but no reply from Colt, then cheering and cries in Spanish, 'See that man!'
 Musketry fire ceased.
 Kept boats near beach night and day, signalizing location by searchlight, hoping escaped to forest; no success.
 Insurgents fired upon boats and twice refused to communicate.
 Lt.
 Gillmore made heroic effort to communicate with Spanish forces but fell into ambush.
 Ensign Standley climbed tree and sketched, during musketry fire, town with church flying Spanish flag, at distance of one‑half mile from beach on wooded plain with undergrowth and small streams.
 River is shallow and tortuous, only twenty yards wide, anchorage and landing good.
 Insurgents reported to be four hundred, have some Mauser rifles; cannot obtain any information from natives.
 More force required to take town.
 Ensign Standley and Lysaght, quartermaster third class, displayed great bravery.
 Missing Lt.
 Gillmore and fourteen more."

 Two men were killed outright; two were burned alive; one disappeared.
-Months later the survivors were rescued by Colonels Indicates a West Point graduate and gives his Class.Hare and Indicates a West Point graduate and gives his Class.Howze.
+Months later the survivors were rescued by Colonels Indicates a West Point graduate, Class of 1874: a link to his biographical entry in Cullum's Register.Hare and Indicates a West Point graduate, Class of 1888: a link to his biographical entry in Cullum's Register.Howze.

 After the Personnel Bill became a law the navy department decided, not only to promote officers on their official records, but to examine them physically.
 Accordingly, p217 one day I was ordered to appear on board the Bennington for medical examination.
 With me were Commander Henry E. Nichols, Lieutenant Commander E. M. Hughes and Lieutenant, junior grade, George R. Slocum and Lieutenant, junior grade, Waldo Evans.
 The officer ahead of us came out of the board room and remarked that that body was extremely hard on those with heart trouble or with poor eyesight.
 My heart had been tested so many times before that I was no longer afraid, but he little knew what consternation his statement caused Nichols, Hughes, Slocum and Evans.
 Apparently, the hearts of each one of these four officers began to palpitate, and on the first examination, none of them passed.
 Hughes also was turned down on account of his eyes, but as he wore strong glasses that trouble was waived, as later were the heart troubles of all of them.